anaeazpurua/disney-rides-nostalgia/README.md

 I chose this dataset because, during a recent visit to Magic Kingdom, I kept thinking about a similar trip I made with my family in 1993.
 I wondered how many of the rides were the same.

 I found a dataset at TouringPlans.com that contained information on the attractions, including when each had opened.
 However, it was incomplete.
-I created a new dataset with the missing attractions in Google Sheets, download it as a csv, and then add it to the original dataset (https://touringplans.com/walt-disney-world/crowd-calendar#DataSets).
+I created a new dataset with the missing attractions in Google Sheets, download it as a .csv, and then add it to the original dataset (https://touringplans.com/walt-disney-world/crowd-calendar#DataSets).
 I used an official map of Magic Kingdom to corroborate all the current attractions.

 I analyzed the data in a jupyter notebook.
 I knew many of the attractions at Magic Kingdom were there in 1993, but I was surprised by how many of them opened in the 70s.
 I also thought Fantasyland was the oldest part of the park.
-It does have many rides that date back to Magic Kingdom's opening, but it has introduced many new attractions; although, most of the new offerings are not rides, but opportunities to meet Disney's characters, like .
+It does have many rides that date back to Magic Kingdom's opening, but it has introduced many new attractions; although, most of the new offerings are not rides, but opportunities to meet Disney's characters.

 ### New skills & growth

 This is the first time I use Python for a project.
-I
+It was hard, but I love it!

+It was also the first time I did a beeswarm plot.
+I used RawGraphs to create it and then edit it in Illustrator.
+Could have been prettier, but I didn't have more time.

 Also, although I had worked with ai2html before, I had never done it using my own laptop (not the one from my former employer with all the fonts and special setup).

 ### Regrets
 If I had more time...
 - Better graphics.
 The fonts I chose in Illustrator disappeared when I ran ai2html.
+I wanted to include some photos of the attractions and add the year each was opened to the maps, but there was not enough time!
 - It would be better to have the maps side by side for the desktop version of the story.
 - Polish the text.
-I wrote pretty fast because I spent most of my time on the analysis.
+I wrote it pretty fast because I spent most of my time on the analysis.